 Figure 3.
 Solid cosmetics

-Cosmetic products in particulate form are termed as compacted or loose powders (Figure 4).
-These products are dry and need to be applied with the help of sponges, brushes and similar applicators.
+Cosmetic products in particulate form are termed compacted or loose powders (Figure 4).
+These products are dry and need to be applied with the help of sponges, brushes, and similar applicators.
 Eye shadow and make-up foundation in particular need to flow in a consistent and controlled manner, without caking or clumping.

 Figure 4.
 Cosmetic powder palette and texture testing images